 4. Losses that will not normally result in payment of a grant

-In certain circumstances, the Law Society will not normally make a grant.
+In certain circumstances, we will not normally make a grant.
 Examples include:

 (a) Losses that were indirectly connected to misappropriation by a solicitor or their staff.